The Communist Heritage: Megalomania & Weird NamesWith: Stefan 3

 What you need to know about this Bucharest communism walking tour

-- Your English-speaking local guide will take you for a walk to see some of the main landmarks in Bucharest representative for the communist regime
+- Your English-speaking local guide (native of Bucharest) will take you on a walk to see landmarks representative for communist Bucharest and history

 - We will also talk about the 1989 revolution that violently overthrew Nicolae Ceausescu's regime and led to his execution